Skip to main content

 Evaluative research

-Evaluative research is the research you do to test assumptions, hypotheses, and the ease of use of design solutions, such as prototypes.
+Evaluative research is the research you do to test assumptions, hypotheses, and the ease of use of design solutions.
+On the 18F Methods site, validate methods like multivariate testing, and usability testing help to understand how to determine if the product or service delivers as you designed.

 The process